 - PAINTING.
 Illumination or illustration, particularly in manuscripts of mystical poetry or hagiography.
 In addition to numbering important calligraphers within their ranks, some Sufis have also been accomplished painters and illuminators.
 Favorite Sufi subjects have been scenes described especially in didactic poems and narratives of the Friends of God.
-In addition, some painters have used visual images to give a distinctively Sufi twist to the interpretation of texts not overtly mystical in tone, playing on the frequently ambiguous imagery stories of romance and intoxication, for example.
-Except in some cases of narrative images used to illustrate stories of holy persons, one is frequently hard-pressed to tell whether a particular image depicts a scene of earthly dalliance and love or suggests a more metaphorical or even allegorical allusion to celestial or spiritual encounter. - PĀKISTĀN.
+In addition, some painters have used visual images to give a distinctively Sufi twist to the interpretation of texts not overtly mystical in tone, playing on the frequently ambiguous imagery stories of narrative images used to illustrate stories of holy persons, one is frequently hard-pressed to tell whether a particular image depicts a scene of earthly dalliance and love or suggests a more metaphorical or even allegorical allusion to celestial or spiritual encounter. - PĀKISTĀN.
 Modern nation-state founded in 1367/1947 with the "partition" of India for the express purpose of segregating Muslim and